MR PELVIS WITH AND WITHOUT IV CONTRAST

-TECHNIQUE: Multiplanar images of the pelvis were obtained at 1.5 Tesla prior to and following administration of 16 ml of Dotarem intravenous contrast.
-3-D evaluation was performed on an independent workstation with concurrent supervision.
+TECHNIQUE: Multiplanar images of the pelvis were obtained at 1.5 Tesla prior to and following administration of 15 ml of Dotarem intravenous contrast.

 Urinary Bladder: The urinary bladder appears normal, without stones or wall thickening.